wurmlab/genomicscourse/2020/practicals/population_genetics/map_call.md

 # Create index of the reference (different from that used by bowtie2)
 samtools faidx tmp/reference.fa

-# Run samtools mpileup
-mkdir tmp/variants
-bcftools mpileup -Ou -f tmp/reference.fa input/*.bam > tmp/variants/raw_calls.bcf

-# Run bcftools call
+# Call variants using bcftools: identify all differences between reference and reads using mpileup
+# subcommand and pipe it to call subcommand to determine if the identified difference are variants.
-bcftools call --ploidy 1 -v -m tmp/variants/raw_calls.bcf > tmp/variants/calls.vcf
+bcftools mpileup -Ou -f tmp/reference.fa input/*.bam | bcftools call --ploidy 1 -v -m > tmp/calls.vcf
 ```

 * Do you understand why we are using the `-v` option in `bcftools call`?
 Is it ever useful to leave it out?

 The file produced a VCF (Variant Call Format) format telling the position, nature and quality of the called variants.

-Let's take a look at the VCF file produced by typing `less -S tmp/variants/calls.vcf`.
+Let's take a look at the VCF file produced by typing `less -S tmp/calls.vcf`.
 The file is composed of a header and rows for all the variant positions.
 Have a look at the different columns and check what each is (the header includes labels).
 Notice that some columns include several fields.

 * Where does the header start and end?
 * How is the genotype of each sample coded?